What are the admissions criteria for this program? What are the minimum TOEFL, IELTS, GRE, and GPA scores? How competitive is the selection process?

 The MSAII program is highly competitive, with a typical acceptance rate of about ten percent.
 Qualified applicants generally have a bachelor’s degree in computer science or a related field.
 Regardless of your undergraduate major, a strong background in computer science and mathematics is a prerequisite for acceptance.

 English language competency is strongly correlated to success in the program.
-The minimum standard for acceptance is a total TOEFL iBT score of at least 100 (with no sub-score less than 25) or an IELTS score of at least 7.5.
-These scores may be more than two years old if you have pursued or are pursuing a bachelor's or graduate degree in the United States.
+The minimum standard for acceptance is a total TOEFL iBT score of at least 100 or an IELTS score of at least 7.5.

 The degree program does not have a minimum GRE requirement.
 However, you must submit a GRE score.
 The CMU School of Computer Science requires a minimum GPA of 3.0.
 We find that previous academic performance is the strongest predictor of success in SCS graduate programs.